How much does mulch cost?

 Inorganic

-Inorganic mulches, like rocks or rubber, cost $30 to $180 per cubic yard.
-They're more durable and longer lasting than organic mulches, as they don't decompose.
+Inorganic mulch costs $30 to $180 per cubic yard.
+Inorganic materials like rocks or rubber are more durable and longer lasting than organic mulches, as they don't decompose.
 Inorganic mulches come in a variety of colors, adding a decorative element to landscaping.
 They don't enrich the soil but help retain water and suppress weeds.

 Mulch cost factors

-After you've determined the type and amount of mulch you need, you'll have to factor in other variables, like labor fees, site preparation, and delivery costs, which impact your overall expense.
+After you've determined the type and amount of mulch you need, you'll have to factor in other variables, like delivery costs, labor fees, and site preparation, which impact your overall expense.

 Factors that can influence the cost of mulch include:

-Quantity: Bulk orders could qualify for a discount, potentially reducing the cost per cubic yard.
+• Quantity: Bulk orders may qualify for a discount, potentially reducing the cost per cubic yard.
 Forestry mulching costs $400 to $800 per acre, depending on the area size and number of trees on the land.

 What is mulch?